senlin/so-responsive-content/readme.txt

 For sites that have been built Responsive, this plugin will enable you to adjust your content too.
 On mobile devices like smart phones people are less likely to read very long pages of content and with the Responsive Content plugin you can easily adjust the text showing on these different devices.

-The SO Responsive Content plugin adds a Styles drop down menu to the first line of the TinyMCE Editor.
+The SO Responsive Content plugin adds a Formats drop down menu (pre WP 3.9 the menu is called "Styles") to the first line of the TinyMCE Editor.
 Once you have selected a visibility class, the plugin shows that in 3 locations:

 1. as selected in the drop down menu
 2. with a "button" in front of the selector (the only function of this "button" is to show you that the element behind it has one of the visibility classes)